AlanFil/AutoGrupa-web-page/README.md

 # AutoGrupa-web-page
-It is my first done commercial web page that I've created.
+It is my almost-done first done commercial web page that I've created.
 It is avalible on page: www.autogrupa.com.pl.
 Source file containts buch of ordinary HTML5, CSS3, PHP, a little of JavaScript and some more interesting like adjusting visual content to mobile.
 It goes like this:

 index.php -
 That file is a starting view where you can find code adjusting content to mobile.
 The rest isn't anything special